Tiernebre/zone-blitz-deprecated/README.md

 ## Contributing

-Contributing is currently closed off
+Contributing is currently closed off _until_ an alpha launch has been fully published.
+Please see the above [roadmap](#roadmap) for more details.

 ## Authors